Murder of Kamarie Holland

-Five-year-old Kamarie Holland (November 23, 2016 – December 13, 2021), a girl residing in Columbus, Georgia, was reported missing after she was last seen at her home on December 13th, 2021.
-That same night, Holland was found dead inside an abandoned house in Phenix City, Alabama.
-Police investigations later led to the arrest of Jeremy Tremaine Williams, who used to live in the house.
-Holland's mother Kristy Marie Siple was also arrested as a suspect after her involvement in her daughter's death was discovered.
+Kamarie Holland (November 23, 2016 – December 13, 2021) was a five-year-old American girl residing in Columbus, Georgia, who was reported missing after being last seen at her home on December 13, 2021.
+That same night, Holland was found dead in an abandoned house in Phenix City, Alabama.
+Police investigation later led to the arrest of Jeremy Tremaine Williams (August 1, 1984 – August 13, 2026), who had previously lived in the house.
+Holland's mother, Kristy Marie Siple, (born June 22, 1986) was also arrested as a suspect after her involvement in her daughter's death was discovered.

-It was revealed through investigations and during the trial that on the night of December 12, 2021, the day before Holland was reported missing, Siple had agreed to allow Williams to rape her daughter.
+It was revealed through investigation and during the trial that on the night of December 12, 2021, the day before Holland was reported missing, Siple agreed to allow Williams to rape her daughter.
 Williams, who filmed the sexual acts, then killed the girl by strangulation after raping and sodomizing her.
-Williams was found guilty of capital murder and rape and other charges, and sentenced to death in April 2024, while Siple, who was originally charged with capital murder, pleaded guilty to sex trafficking and sentenced to 20 years' imprisonment in July 2024.
+Williams was found guilty of capital murder and rape and other charges and sentenced to death in April 2024; Siple, who had originally been charged with capital murder, pleaded guilty to sex trafficking and was sentenced to 20 years' imprisonment in July 2024.

 In 2025, Williams petitioned to waive his right to appeal and asked to be executed.
+The appellate courts upheld his death sentence and found him mentally competent to forgo his appeals and be executed.
+On August 13, 2026, Williams was executed by lethal injection.